 Check the same way with all your possible competitors.
 Narrow your initial competitor list from 30-40 sites to 3-5 of the most significant; that would be a good start for further analysis.

-#2: Understand Your Competitors’ PPC Scope
+#2: Discover Your Competitors’ PPC Advertising Scope

 First, we look at the Compare Summary and see that two competitors (wayfair.com and overstock.com) drive 2x and 4x more paid traffic than our site.
 At the same time, overstock.com has less variety of ads than the main competitor and even our site.